Exxon Mobil Corporation Logo

 Meaning and History

-The history of Exxon is long and rich because it goes back to the 19th century and is associated with one of the richest men on the planet – Rockefeller.
-The beginning of an influential corporation was the firm Standard Oil Trust.
+The history of Exxon is long and rich, dating back to the 19th century and associated with one of the world’s richest men, John D. Rockefeller.
+The Standard Oil Trust was the beginning of an influential corporation.
 At one time, it was reorganized and split into two companies, which became the forerunners of Exxon and Mobil, which later merged.

 Users see it as similar to many real and even iconic elements.
-Some, for example, considered the Lorraine Cross, the symbol of the Templars, in the interlocking sign.
+Some, for example, considered the Lorraine Cross, the Templars’ symbol, in the interlocking sign.
 In their opinion, the designer and the trademark owners were Freemasons.
 Others speculate that the duplicated “X” represents the scale of the car’s gas meter and that the emblem sends a subliminal signal to drivers that they have run out of fuel (XX is empty).
-In any case, nearly six years they are passed between the first sketch and the final approved version offered to the public.
+In any case, nearly six years have passed between the first sketch and the final approved version offered to the public.

 What is Exxon Mobil Corporation?